Andrea-Bruno/EncryptedMessaging/README.md

 * [Communication channel](https://github.com/Andrea-Bruno/EncryptedMessaging/tree/master/CommunicationChannel) is the low-level socket communication protocol underlying encrypted communication.

-This project uses the Communication Channel project as its underlying, which creates a shcket communication channel for transmitting and receiving encrypted data upstream from the library.
+This project uses the Communication Channel project as its underlying, which creates a socket communication channel for transmitting and receiving encrypted data upstream from the library.
 Communication Channel underlies the encrypted messaging protocol, we have separated the two parts because the idea is to provide an universal communication protocol, which can work on any type of communication medium and hardware.
 Communication Channel creates a tcp socket communication channel, but this underlying one can be replaced with an analogous communication channel working with GSM data networks (without using the internet), or with rs232, rs485 ports, or any other communication devices either digital and analog.
 Just change the underlying encrypted communication protocol and we can easily implement encrypted communication on any type of device and in any scenario.
 If necessary, we can create implementations of new communication channels on different hardware, on commission.

-These libraries are also distributed as nuget packages:
+These libraries are also distributed as NuGet packages:

 * [Secure storage (Nuget)](https://www.nuget.org/packages/SecureStorage/)